meg-gutshall/meg-gutshall.github.io/_drafts/2021-07-07-random-quotes-generator.md

 Now what we’re left with is `sed -n $(modulo)p $quote`. `sed` isn’t bash—it’s actually a Unix utility called a stream editor!
 And like Awk, we can pass it options before passing the input file.
 By default, `sed` prints out all processed input so we use `-n` to suppress output and `p` to print specific lines.
 We already know from above that `modulo` is a random number that maps to the number of lines in your quote text file, therefore, you should see a random quote from your file print to the terminal!

-I also have a pretty little bash prompt that shows me where I am in my directory, has custom colors, and displays git repos and branches (see picture).
+I also have a pretty little bash prompt that shows me where I am in my directory, has custom colors, and displays git repos and branches.
 If you want to know more about this setup, DM me on Twitter [@meg_gutshall](https://twitter.com/meg_gutshall)!